davidfowl/aspnetvnextwebapiapp/Generations.md

 **NOTE: Xamarin Platforms augment the existing profile numbers above.**

 Exising PCL projects in VS2013 and VS2015 (excluding UWP targets), can only target up to .NET Standard Platform version 5.3.
-To use .NET Standard Platform version >= 5.4 you have 2 options:
+To build libraries for .NET Standard Platform version >= 5.4 you have 2 options:

-- project.json with csproj based projects
+- Use project.json in csproj-based projects
-- xproj based projects
+- Use xproj-based projects, i.e. "Class Library (Package)" project template

 ## NuGet